 The sheer scope of space activities has led to a proliferation of objects orbiting the Earth.
-It is estimated that operational satellites account for only 6% of the objects identified.
-The vast majority of objects are fragments of the upper stages of rockets, debris from collisions, explosions, etc. of unknown origin.
-Certain fragments are so small that they are difficult, if not impossible, to detect.
+This increases the risk of collisions for satellites that are still in use.
 The first accident between two operational satellites occurred on 10 February 2009 at an altitude of 776 km above Siberia.
 A private American communications satellite hit a Russian military satellite at a relative speed of 11.7 km/second.

-The monitoring of space weather is another important aspect of space surveillance.
-In addition to producing fascinating polar aurora in the ionosphere, magnetic storms can damage the highly sensitive electronic instruments and solar panels on satellites.
+The monitoring of space weather is another important aspect of space safety.
+Magnetic storms can damage the highly sensitive electronic instruments and solar panels on satellites.
 Ionospheric currents also pose a danger to ground infrastructures, particularly for high-voltage networks and electrical substations.
-Magnetic storms disrupt modern navigation and communication systems and can even render them inoperable.
+Magnetic storms can disrupt modern navigation and communication systems and can even render them inoperable.

-Swiss companies and research institutes take part in the SSA programme.
-They contribute know-how for the development of technology, software and hardware.
+Swiss companies and research institutes have been taking part in the programme since its beginnings.
+They contribute their know-how to the development of technology, software and hardware.
 They also apply their astronomical research expertise to observe near-Earth objects (debris in space) as well as satellites and to study space weather.